WGMN: History

 For most of the 1960s and 70s, it broadcast a Top 40 format.
-In 1989, WROV began a Golden Oldies format, playing the hits of the 1950s, 60s and early 70s.
+In 1989, WROV began an oldies format, playing the hits of the 1950s, 1960s and early 1970s.
 In 1998, it became an ESPN Radio affiliate, changing its call sign to WGMN.
 The call letters represented the "Game Network", for its sports radio format.

 WGMN switched to a talk radio format in June 2019.
 The station carried mostly syndicated conservative talk shows.

 On June 17, 2024, Three Daughters sold WGMN and its translator to Stu-Comm, Inc., the owners of non-profit adult album alternative station WNRN-FM in Charlottesville as well as a network of relays across Virginia, for $425,000.
 WNRN programming began on July 1.

 Translator

 In addition to the main station, WGMN is relayed by an additional translator to widen its broadcast area.